BrianGardnerAtl/website/_drafts/setup_and_text.md

 right kotlin compiler extensions.
 For details on the current version of compose, check out the [compose release notes](https://developer.android.com/jetpack/androidx/releases/compose).

-Finally, the bulk of the default code in `MainActivity` can be removed to simplify things.
+Finally, deleting the bulk of the default code in `MainActivity` helps simplify things.

 ```kotlin
 class MainActivity : AppCompatActivity() {